VisualComputing/nub/README.md

 The default scene eye is a [Frame](https://visualcomputing.github.io/frames-javadocs/frames/primitives/Frame.html) instance, but it can also be a [Node](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html) one.

-To set the eye from a `frame` instance different than the default one, use code such as the following:
+To set the eye from whatever `frame` instance, different than the default one, use code such as the following:

 ```java
 ...